[?] Subscribe To This Site

 What can you do if you believe a debt collector violated the law?

-Where can you report a collector for an alleged violation?
+Where can you report a collection company for an alleged violation?

-Report any problems you have with a collector to your state Attorney General's office and the Federal Trade Commission.
+Report any problems you have to your state Attorney General's office and the Federal Trade Commission.
 Many states have their own collection laws, and your Attorney General's office can help you determine your rights.

 Dealing with collectors can be one of life's most stressful experiences.
 Harassing calls, threats, and use of obscene language can drive you to the edge.
 What's worse, a collection agency may embarrass you by contacting your employer, family or neighbors.

-You may even be hounded to pay a debt that is not rightfully yours.
-Sure, collection agencies have a job to do.
+You may even be hounded to pay a account that is not rightfully yours.
+Sure, debt collection agencies have a job to do.
 Even so, there are limits on how far a collector can go.

 You can visit the Better Business Bureau's website www.BBB.org and find reports on hundreds of debt collection companies.

-Return From Debt Collection to Debt Elimination Program Reviews Ratings Facts And Tips
+Return to Program Reviews Ratings Facts And Tips